ModelOriented/hstats/README.md

 OCEAN_DIST:RAIL_DIST 0.007081773
 ```

-**Comments:**
+**Interpretation**

 - About 10% of prediction variability comes from interaction effects.
 - The strongest overall interactions are associated with "OCEAN_DIST" and "LONGITUDE".
 For instance, we can say that about 6% of prediction variability can be attributed to all interactions of "OCEAN_DISTANCE".
-- About 15.6% of the joint effect variability of above two features come from their pairwise interaction.
+- About 15.6% of the joint effect variability of above two features comes from their pairwise interaction.

-**Remarks:**
+**Remarks**

 1. Pairwise statistics are calculated only for the features with strongest overall interactions.
 2. The statistics need to repeatedly calculate predictions on $n^2$ rows.
 That is why {interactML} samples 300 rows by default.
 To get more robust results, increase this value at the price of slower run time.
 3. Pairwise Friedmans and Popescu's $H^2_{jk}$ measures interaction strength relative to the combined effect of the two features.
 This does not necessarily show which interactions are strongest.
-To do so, we study unnormalized statistics:
+To do so, we can study unnormalized statistics:

 Strongest pairwise interactions (values on the scale of the response log(price)):